WCY-dt/blog/_posts/2019-10-01-OverTheWire Bandit.md

 **Level Goal**:

 > The password for the next level is stored in the only human-readable file in the inhere directory.
-Tip: if your terminal is messed up, try the “reset” command.
+Tip: if your terminal is messed up, try the "reset" command.
 > **Commands you may need to solve this level**
 > `ls, cd, cat, file, du, find`